-BIOM 180 Marine Botany with Lab 4 cr.
+BIOM 180 Phycology: Biology of Seaweeds with Lab 4 cr.

-This course is designed to introduce students to major groups of marine algae that are found along the North Atlantic shore.
-Emphasis will be placed on the methods of study, taxonomy, morphology, zonation, and physiology of principal groups of algae.
+This course is designed to introduce the student to the major groups of algae with particular focus on marine algae found along the North Atlantic shore.
+Emphasis will be placed on the methods of study, taxonomy, morphology, zonation, physiology and ecology of the principal groups of algae.
+Aquaculture and biotechnology will also be discussed.